 + + + + + + + + + + + + + + +

-To the left you can play a copy of the actual video (needs Windows Media plugin).
-It's a newer format that works on modern browsers.
-The original file that was released to the public doesn't work on newer machines but you can find a copy of it on the CD I send to folks who donate funds to pay for the site's hosting.
-The content's exactly the same as is the quality.
-The only thing that has changed is the *.format it's saved in.
+To the left you can play a copy of the Rampart Range video.
+The original file was released to the public in WMV format, which doesn't work on newer machines.
+So, I converted my copy to MP4.
+The content's exactly the same, as is the quality.
+The only thing that has changed is the format.
 It's very noisy so for those who don't want to listen, below are some quotes and screenshots from the video.

 + + +

 In the videotape that shows the gunmen practice shooting at Rampart Range, both are shooting their sawed-off shotguns.
 It seems clear that they're still getting used to them.
 Their hands are bleeding because they've sawed off so much of the gun.
 The recoil from the weapons is substantial and quite painful for a gunman to shoot repeatedly.